Susan Wokoma

-Susan Indiaba Wokoma (born 31 December 1987) is a British actress.
-She is best known for her roles as Edith in the Enola Holmes films, Cynthia in Chewing Gum, Raquel in the E4/Netflix show Crazyhead and Fola in Cheaters.
+Susan Indiaba Wokoma (born 31 December 1987) is a British actress, writer and director.
+She is best known for her roles as Edith in the Enola Holmes films, Cynthia in Chewing Gum, Raquel in the E4/Netflix show Crazyhead, and Fola in Cheaters.
 Wokoma was listed as one of Europe's Forbes 30 Under 30 in 2017 and named a BAFTA Breakthrough Brit by an international jury the same year.

 Early life and education

-Wokoma was born on 31 December 1987 in London; her parents are Kalabari from Rivers State in South-South Nigeria.
+Wokoma was born on 31 December 1987 in Peckham, London.
+Her parents are Kalabari from Rivers State in southern Nigeria.
 They lived on the now demolished North Peckham Estate.
 Her mother worked as a cleaner and her father had multiple jobs.
 Wokoma's father died in 2012 and her mother in 2025.
+Wokoma has a sister, fellow actress Emi Wokoma.

 Wokoma made her television debut at the age of 14 as a participant in CBBC's Serious Jungle in 2002.
 She was also a member of The National Youth Theatre, making her professional acting debut in the BAFTA-winning That Summer Day.

 She has a bachelor's degree in acting from the Royal Academy of Dramatic Art, graduating in 2010.